mbecker20/komodo/docsite/docs/development.md

 ## Docsite Development

-Use `run docsite-start` to start the [Docusaurus](https://docusaurus.io/) Komodo docs site in development mode.
+Use `run -r docsite-start` to start the [Docusaurus](https://docusaurus.io/) Komodo docs site in development mode.
 Changes made to files in `/docsite` will be automatically reloaded by the server.